4dn-dcic/fish_omics_format/docs/source/spot_bio.rst

 Summary
 -------

-*(each line corresponds either to an individual DNA or RNA bright Spot)*

 This table is highly recommended and it is designed to store and share biological properties associated with individual Spots (e.g., distance from the nuclear lamina (NL) or the nuclear pore complex (NPC), etc.; Su